tarurata/removeYouTubeHistory/README.md

 - **Memory Management**: Efficient cleanup of event listeners
 - **Regex Validation**: Real-time validation of regex patterns

-## 🔍 Troubleshooting

-### Extension Not Working
-1. **Check Console**: Open DevTools (F12) and look for error messages
-2. **Refresh Pages**: Try refreshing the YouTube history pages
-3. **Reinstall Extension**: Remove and reload the extension
-4. **Check Permissions**: Ensure the extension has access to YouTube domains

-### No Matching Content Found
-- The extension only removes content that matches your regex pattern
-- Check if your history actually contains content matching your pattern
-- The extension logs all found content in the console

-### Slow Performance
-- The extension processes content in batches to avoid overwhelming the page
-- Large history may take time to process completely
-- You can leave it running in the background

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-### Development Setup
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).